Natata08/natata08/README.md

 -  🚀 I’m currently available to join a project!
 -  🎓 I gained solid web development knowledge at [HackYourFuture](https://www.hackyourfuture.net/](https://github.com/HackYourFuture-CPH)).
 -  🌱 My goal is to create user-friendly applications that make everyday life easier.
--  🏃🏻‍♀ As an avid runner, I embrace persistence on the trail and in coding, knowing the importance of discipline and pushing through challenges.
+-  🏃🏻‍♀ As an avid runner, I understand the importance of persistence, both on the trail and in coding.

 ## 🛠️ My Favourite Tools